 Class of 2011

-Major Professors: Dr. Jon Ramsey and Dr. Chris Calvert
+Major Professors: Jon Ramsey / Chris Calvert

 The aging process is dependent on a combination of genetic and environmental factors.
 Understanding this synergism at both the cellular and whole animal level is a central challenge in studying the mechanisms that contribute to age-related dysfunction and pathologies.
 Specifically, understanding the age-related perturbations in the maintenance of energy homeostasis and concomitant changes in body composition is of particular importance in promoting healthy aging.
 My research focuses on age-related changes in whole body energy metabolism in a mouse model.
 Currently, I am investigating the impact of cold stress and calorie restriction on energy expenditure and substrate utilization in mice at various stages of life (sexual maturity, middle-age, and old-age).
 I am also collaborating with several other labs to understand the function of the p66Shc protein as it relates to aging and glucose metabolism.
 Specifically, we are investigating the impact this protein has on perturbations to whole body energy metabolism, in response to aging and calorie restriction.